Improve Single-Point Zeroth-Order Optimization Using High-Pass and Low-Pass Filters: Preliminaries on ZO and ES Control

-ES control for solving (the scalar version of) problem \eqref{eq:problem} is the continuous-time feedback closed-loop system illustrated in Figure \ref{fig:ES}.
-Instead of using random direction samples $r\bu_k$ as in the ZO methods \eqref{eq:single:basic}-\eqref{eq:two2}, the ES system adopts a sinusoidal probing signal $a\sin(\omega t)$ for function value perturbation, where $a>0$ is the amplitude parameter and $\omega>0$ is the frequency parameter.
-To analyze the ES system, we can first ignore the high-pass filter and the low-pass filter, since they are not essential to the system operation.
-As shown in Figure \ref{fig:ES}, a sinusoidal probing signal $a\sin(\omega t)$ is added to the state $x$, and the perturbed input $x+a\sin{\omega t}$ is fed into the static map $y=f(x)$.
-The output $y=f(x+a\sin(\omega t))$ is then multiplied with the signal $\frac{2}{a}\sin(\omega t)$ for correlation, and the loop is closed after passing through the integrator $-\frac{1}{s}$.
-Thus the ES system dynamics can be formulated as
+Extremum seeking control is a type of model-free control that uses only output feedback to steer a dynamical system to the extremum of an unknown function \cite{ariyur2003real}.
+A simple ES scheme for solving the scalar version of problem \eqref{eq:problem} is illustrated as Figure \ref{fig:ES}.
+Essentially, the ES system adopts a small sinusoidal probing signal $a\sin(\omega t)$ as the perturbation to estimate the gradient $\nabla f(x)$, where positive parameters $a$ and $\omega$ are the amplitude and frequency.

+To analyze the ES system shown in Figure~\ref{fig:ES}, we can first ignore the high-pass filter and the low-pass filter, as they are not essential to the system operation.
+Following the block diagram in Figure~\ref{fig:ES}, we start from the state $x$ and add a sinusoidal probing signal $a\sin(\omega t)$ to it, and the resultant value $x+a\sin{\omega t}$ is taken as the input to the static map $y=f(x)$.
+Then, the output $y=f(x+a\sin(\omega t))$ is multiplied by $\frac{2}{a}\sin(\omega t)$ for correlation and the loop is closed after passing through the integrator $-\frac{1}{s}$.
+As a consequence, the ES system dynamics can be formulated as